Dense, fudge-y chocolate cake made with sauerkraut – yes, sauerkraut -slathered in sour cream chocolate frosting.

 Just for the record, this is a dessert that it is best to say little about.
-When folks see it, then their eyes and nose and taste buds will answer all the most important question.
+When folks see it, then their eyes and nose and taste buds will answer all the most important questions.
 As soon as everyone starts saying “This is the best chocolate cake EVER!”… Well, that is when you want to let them know.

 A moment sooner and you risk having to eat that whole dang cake yourself!
 (Not going to lie.
 It will be a challenge to decide every time which way is the best way to go.
 Tell all.
 Leave it a secret.
-The choice is yours!
+The choice is yours!)

 The Reasons Sauerkraut Works With Chocolate Cake

 You like sour cream and chocolate right?
 So many great desserts depend on that “sour” element to be unique.
 Think Cheesecakes for example.
 Or chocolate ganache.
 The sour element is what works so well sitting between, binding the bitter and the sweet of chocolate.
-Hopefully you get where I am going with that…
+Hopefully, you get where I am going with that…

 Yes!
 The sauerkraut adds not only the “sour” of the kraut but also the saltiness.
 The combo does wonders for making the chocolate taste more chocolaty.
 It holds back the sweetness from being too sweet.
-Trust me, it isn’t like you are tossing the sauerkraut onto a hot dog at the ball park.
+Trust me, it isn’t like you are tossing the sauerkraut onto a hot dog at the ballpark.